 Before teaching at St. Ann I taught at Mt.
 Olivet Preschool, where I worked with the 4 yr old class.
 I enjoy working with the children and watching them discover new experiences.

-Preschool Director & Teacher (4 Years Old - Half Day)
+Preschool Teacher (4 Years Old - Full Day)

 Ms. Cathryn Dutton

 My name is Cathryn Dutton, first grade teacher at Saint Ann School.
 I graduated from Loyola University Maryland with a degree in Writing in 2011 and received my M,.Ed. in Early Childhood Education from George Mason University in 2016.
 This will be my sixth year in the classroom.
 My teaching journey began when I volunteer taught for a year in Denver, Colorado with a volunteer program called the Colorado Vincentian Volunteers.
 When I came home, I taught preschool at Saint Charles School for two years and also worked in Fairfax County teaching HeadStart.
 Now, I am here and absolutely love it!
 In addition to teaching first grade I also run the Saint Ann Caritas Club--a middle school club focused on service and social justice.
 In my free time, I love to spend time with my family and friends, read, write, snuggle with my cat Benny, do yoga, go to concerts, and go swimming.